gary-archer/oauth.blog/posts/home.md

 OAuth has become the modern security solution for normal apps and APIs, with best capabilities.
 It is also the standard solution for protecting high worth data, via stricter OAuth security profiles.
 Once OAuth is coded, the security behaviour in apps can usually be extended with zero code changes.

-Yet I have often seen people struggle to implement OAuth and realise its benefits, since it is a distributed architecture  with more moving parts than earlier solutions.
+Yet I have often seen people struggle to implement OAuth and realise its benefits, since it is a distributed architecture with many moving parts.
 You now need to manage an intricate new component called the Authorization Server.
 You also need to make design choices that require insight, at both an architecture level and a code level.

 ### Blog Goals

 This blog first shows developers how to get secure end-to-end API and client flows working.
+This blog’s security covers only the mainstream options of consuming JWT access tokens in APIs and externalizing user authentication from clients by running an OpenID Connect code flow.
 It then dives deeper to explain some lessons I’ve learned related to resilient API and client journeys:

 - Designing for manageability to avoid pain points
 - Coding with portability to keep future options open
 - Ensuring reliability by rehearsing failure scenarios
 - Enabling productivity by also considering developer setups

-Although this blog uses an OAuth context, its main focus is Non-Functional Requirements rather than security.
-This blog’s security covers only the mainstream options of consuming JWT access tokens in APIs and externalizing user authentication from clients by running an OpenID Connect code flow.

 ### Code Samples